gvwilson/sensibleadventures/bookster/bookster.md

 or lacked the courage to tell the captain that he had tired of her.
-Whether he was swallowed whole by a python, drained dry by parasquitoes, or simply shaved off his mustache and changed his name, he disappeared
+Whether he was swallowed whole by a python, drained dry by parasquitoes, or simply shaved off his mustache and changed his name, he disappeared.*

-In her grief, the captain locked herself away in the Hardeck's highest room.
-Day after lonely day she sat there, neither eating nor sleeping, until that part of her that could leave this world did.
+*In her grief, the captain locked herself away in the Hardeck's highest room.
+Day after lonely day she sat there, neither eating nor sleeping, until that part of her that could leave this world did.*

-The room stood empty after that---her nephew, who became captain in her wake, feared that she might return as a ghost.
-Besides, his leg hurt from a long-ago fall, and there were many stairs between the Grand Hall and that room.
+*The room stood empty after that---her nephew, who became captain in her wake, feared that she might return as a ghost.
+Besides, his leg hurt from a long-ago fall, and there were many stairs between the Grand Hall and that room.*

-Some years later, a family of Gifted condors came to the mountain in search of a new home.
+*Some years later, a family of Gifted condors came to the mountain in search of a new home.
 They were northerners, with gray feathers and sharp eyes, who had nested peacefully in the Brumoso Mountains their whole lives (peacefully but not happily---condors are not naturally